History of computing: Early computation

-In the 5th century BC in ancient India, the grammarian Pāṇini formulated the grammar of Sanskrit in 3959 rules known as the Ashtadhyayi which was highly systematized and technical.
-Panini used metarules, transformations and recursions.

 In the 3rd century BC, Archimedes used the mechanical principle of balance (see Archimedes Palimpsest) to calculate mathematical problems, such as the number of grains of sand in the universe (The sand reckoner), which also required a recursive notation for numbers (e.g., the myriad myriad).

-The Antikythera mechanism is believed to be the earliest known mechanical analog computer.
+The Antikythera mechanism is believed to be the earliest known geared computing device.
 It was designed to calculate astronomical positions.
 It was discovered in 1901 in the Antikythera wreck off the Greek island of Antikythera, between Kythera and Crete, and has been dated to circa 100 BC.

-Mechanical analog computer devices appeared again a thousand years later in the medieval Islamic world and were developed by Muslim astronomers, such as the mechanical geared astrolabe by Abū Rayhān al-Bīrūnī, and the torquetum by Jabir ibn Aflah.
 According to Simon Singh, Muslim mathematicians also made important advances in cryptography, such as the development of cryptanalysis and frequency analysis by Alkindus.
-Programmable machines were also invented by Muslim engineers, such as the automatic flute player by the Banū Mūsā brothers, and Ismail al-Jazari's humanoid robots and castle clock, which is considered to be the first programmable analog computer.
+Programmable machines were also invented by Muslim engineers, such as the automatic flute player by the Banū Mūsā brothers.

 During the Middle Ages, several European philosophers made attempts to produce analog computer devices.
 Influenced by the Arabs and Scholasticism, Majorcan philosopher Ramon Llull (1232–1315) devoted a great part of his life to defining and designing several logical machines that, by combining simple and undeniable philosophical truths, could produce all possible knowledge.
 These machines were never actually built, as they were more of a thought experiment to produce new knowledge in systematic ways; although they could make simple logical operations, they still needed a human being for the interpretation of results.
 Moreover, they lacked a versatile architecture, each machine serving only very concrete purposes.
-In spite of this, Llull's work had a strong influence on Gottfried Leibniz (early 18th century), who developed his ideas further, and built several calculating tools using them.
+Despite this, Llull's work had a strong influence on Gottfried Leibniz (early 18th century), who developed his ideas further and built several calculating tools using them.